Mjle/7DayWeather/README.md

-# rainyshinycloudy
+# 7DayWeather

+### Synopsis
-This app connects to [openweathermap](https://openweathermap.org/) API.
+This app was made to learn how to interact with API and JSON data.
+It is an iOS app that uses [openweathermap](https://openweathermap.org/) API.

-It has today's weather and forecasts in the tableview cells.
-It also uses Alamofire as a connection between the app and the openweathermap server.
+It has today's weather and 7 dayforecasts in the tableview cells.
+It uses Alamofire as a connection between the app and the openweathermap server.